Skip to content

 Radisson Blu Hotel & Convention Center Kigali

-It is attached to the Kigali Convention Center, a building that has changed the Kigali City Rwanda look.
+It is attached to the Kigali Convention Center, a building that has changed the Kigali City Rwanda.
 The Beehive Convention Center building is illuminated at night with sparkling moving lights in the colors of the Rwandan flag, swirling around the facade and giving a sense of movement.

 The convention center can accommodate 5,000 people.
 The entire complex is geared towards meetings and conventions and is ready to give business travelers everything they need.